mattheww/gomill/gomill_docs/playoffs.rst

 Playoff tournaments
 -------------------

-In a playoff tournament, the control file explicitly describes one or more pairings of players (:dfn:`matchups`).
+In a playoff tournament the control file explicitly describes one or more pairings of players (:dfn:`matchups`).
 Each matchup is treated independently.

 .. todo:: rough mention of what can be configured in a matchup?
 Expand on 'is treated independently'?

+.. todo:: say that not all players from players dict have to appear in matchup definitions?

 .. _sample_playoff_control_file: